Oct 16, 2024

 • How much debt you have

-• The age of your oldest loan or credit card
+• The age of your oldest loan or credit card account

 The stated interest rate only shows you the cost of borrowing the principal.
-A loan with a lower interest rate may not always be the least expensive option if you must also pay fees.
-Fees can add up, so you would owe more over the life of your loan.
-So, you may want to look at the Annual Percentage Rate (APR) which includes the base interest rate and any other expenses or fees.
+A loan with a lower interest rate may not always be the least expensive option, especially if the lender charges additional fees or assesses penalties.
+Fees can add up, and you could owe more over the life of your loan.

 What steps can I take to get a good interest rate on a personal loan?